Advanced Settings

 reasons

-- rotating the guide camera or changing the mount guide speed, for example.
+- rotating the guide camera or seeing that guiding results are substantially worse than normal, for example.

-You can also accomplish the same result by doing a Shift-Click on
+You can accomplish the same result by doing a Shift-Click on

 - 'Use